Workshop on “The Role of Intentions in Human-Robot Interaction”

-For research on human interaction with artificial agents such as robots in general, and mutual action/intention recognition in particular, it is therefore important to be clear about the theoretical framework(s) and inherent assumptions underlying technological implementations.
-This has further ramifications for the evaluation of the quality of the interaction (as opposed to the functioning of the robot itself) between humans and robots.
-Overall, this remains very much an active research area in which further development is necessary, and the purpose of this workshop is to advance the state of the art in that respect.
+For research on human interaction with robots and other types of autonomous technologies – and mutual action/intention recognition in particular – it is therefore important to be clear about the theoretical framework(s) and inherent assumptions underlying technological implementations.
+This has further ramifications for the evaluation of the quality of the interaction.
+Overall, the role of intentions in HRI remains very much an active research area, and the purpose of this workshop is to advance the state of the art in that respect.

 The workshop will be centred around three main activities:

 - keynote presentations to highlight the overall state of the art